 Although easy to use, the available functions are diverse and robust.
 The system automatically prevents scheduling conflicts by only allowing personnel to be scheduled if they are ‘qualified’ for the function, and have marked themselves as available for that particular date and time.
 Once a member is scheduled they can no longer unmark their availability for that date and time unless a scheduler un-schedules them.
 Members can also view and filter the “Roster List” by function in order to help facilitate covering duties when unforeseen circumstances require them to cancel.

 When scheduling, the scheduler sees a drop-down list of personnel beside each function.
 Only members that are available and qualified will appear in the list, and members are listed in an order calculated by an algorithm that uses their scheduled frequency history over the last few months.
 The more they have been working recently, the lower they appear on the list.
 The members themselves can also choose to have their name appear a little higher or a little lower on the list, depending on if they would like to work more often or less often.
 Schedulers can also view the schedule by person alphabetically to see what people have been scheduled for and make any necessary adjustments.

-The system also includes auto-scheduling which will automatically choose the name at the top of the list of available people.
-This not only reduces scheduling time but also allows more transparency of the scheduling to avoid any question of favouritism.
+The system also includes auto-scheduling which uses the same algorithm to automatically schedule volunteers in a fair manner.
+This not only reduces the burden on the scheduler but also allows more transparency of the scheduling to avoid any question of favouritism.

 Communication is the cornerstone of any good organization.
-The Online Roster System has several built-in functions in order to minimize breakdowns in communication, as follows:
+The Online Roster System has several built-in functions in order to minimize breakdowns in communication, such as: